CybroOdooDev/HorillaDocs/docs/v2.0/doc/generic/hlv.md

   Group by feature support to any related fields by passing params like `?field=any_related_fields`

 - **Bulk Actions**:
-  Bulk action like export, update support
+  Bulk action like export, update support!